 I will use data from the first instrument (faculty survey) to inform the design of the next instrument (faculty interview), and the second instrument will inform the third instrument (student survey).
 The first step in the research process will help me in the purposeful sampling as well as in writing the interview questions which will focus on specific tools that faculty use and their impact on the student learning.
 The students will also be surveyed based on their professor’s description of the tasks and they will be asked to rate their learning.

 In my data analysis I will adopt the comparison approach as Greene (2007) describes it.
 I will compare the faculty responses to the tools that promoted student learning to the students’ responses on the same questions, and in order do so, I will quantitize data from faculty interviews when they describe their students’ learning using the respective social media tools so that I can compare them to the students’ quantitative responses.
+I'm not sure how useful quantitizing will be with such a small number of interviewees.
 In the survey, the students will also be asked to write about their experiences using social media and this will be compared to the faculty’s experiences by coding data.
+OK.
 Data from faculty interviews and student surveys will be compared to establish data validity and to triangulate data in order to minimize validity threats.
+But if you are really studying their perceptions, it's comparing apples and oranges; you would expect them to have different perceptions.
 Also this is only a pilot study which will be backed up by further data collection with a larger sample which will serve in enhancing the validity of the data analysis.

 Although I have fixed goals, research questions, conceptual framework, and data collection methods, however, I do see how Maxwell’s and Loomis’s (2003) interactive design model will guide my research in a non-linear process where every component of my research will be connected and influenced by the other.
 I know that once I start collecting data, some divergences in my data might come up which will guide me to explore different venues about my topic.
 But this assignment has guided me in planning for my pilot study, and above all it assisted me in narrowing down my topic and thinking about research questions and methods for data collection.

+Ghania:

+This seems like a very straightforward idea for a project, and I don't have any major concerns besides those I mentioned above.
+However, it seems fairly large and complex for a pilot study, and is well within the range of acceptable dissertations.
+What would it be a pilot study for?
+(Save something for the rest of your career.)
+I might have had more feedback if you had completed the other components in the design map, particularly the conceptual framework.

+Grade: A

 References